alexbarrett/cs-appeng-test/README.md

 We are prototyping a desktop application that notifies the user on the latest cat facts.

+## Buildings and running

+Install dependencies:

+    npm install

+To run the application in development mode:

+    npm run start

+To create a production build:

+    npm run build

+To package apps for the local platform:

+    npm run package

 ## The Technical Test

 We use ElectronJS at CyberSmart.
 This tech test asks you to build a simple